Social Media Intermediate Updated 2026-03-22

 Does looping count for completion rate?

-On TikTok, yes — if a viewer watches your video twice, it counts as 2 completions.
+On TikTok, yes.
+If a viewer watches your video twice, it counts as 2 completions.
 This is why short, rewatchable content often has VCR above 100% on TikTok.

-Want to complement your video strategy with organic blog content? theStacc publishes 30 SEO-optimized articles to your site every month — automatically.
+Want to complement your video strategy with organic blog content? theStacc publishes 30 SEO-optimized articles to your site every month.
+Automatically.
 Start for $1 →

 Sources

-Start Free Trial
+Start Your $1 Trial

 $1 for 3 days · Cancel anytime